 In terms of health and medical infrastructure, it was 618 million US dollar, and for the other part, it stood at 62 million US dollar.

 In the education and literacy sector India 1.55 billion US dollar while it was 173 million US dollar for the part under Pakistan.

 Islamabad says the “administrative, political and economic reforms are a long-standing demand of the people of Gilgit-Baltistan,” and that New Delhi has “no locus standi” on the issue.

-The Pakistani decision is not for developing the area, but it appears that it is Islamabad ‘s only land link to China.
-Why Gilgit-Baltistan were not developed in past decades is a question that Pakistan must first answer.
+The Pakistani decision is not for developing the area, but it appears that it is Islamabad’s only land link to China.
+Why Gilgit-Baltistan was not developed in the past decades is a question that Pakistan must first answer.

 One of Pakistan’s minister and its military spokesman’s claims of India backing militants have been strongly challenged by New Delhi, saying it is “another futile anti-India propaganda” and its neighbour “is the face of world terrorism with no takers of such fictitious claims.”

 With majority area under India’s control and maximum Kashmiris living in that part, why not the rest be under New Delhi’s control which has invested a huge amount for the development of Jammu and Kashmir.